enonic/old-xp-doc/doc/developer/search/filters/notExists.rst

 notExists
 =========

-The notExists filter filter outs any document containing any value in the given field.
+The notExists filter filters out any document containing any value in the given field.

 field (string)
   The property path